 The Southwest Rapid Rewards Plus card is perfect for us because Southwest is our airline of choice, and the Companion Pass saves us money.

 With the Rapid Rewards Plus card, you get 2 points for every dollar you spend on Southwest flights directly from the airline as well as Rapid Rewards hotels and car rental partners.
 If you’re like us and travel at least a few times a year, the points can quickly add up.
 You can also earn 2 points when using your card for local transit and commuting (including rideshares), internet, cable, phone services and select streaming services.
 All other purchases earn 1 point per dollar, which is pretty standard for most credit card rewards programs.

 Southwest currently has a sign-up bonus of 40,000 bonus points after spending $1,000 on purchases in the first 3 months your account is open.
 Unfortunately, you won’t qualify for this offer if you have another Southwest Rapid Rewards card or received a new cardholder bonus from the program in the past 24 months.

 The Southwest Companion Pass

-The main attraction of the Southwest Rapid Rewards Plus card is the coveted Southwest Companion Pass.
-It’s the premier travel pass and the primary reason I love this card as much as I do.
+The main attraction of the Southwest Rapid Rewards Plus is the coveted Southwest Companion Pass.
+It’s the premier travel pass and primary reason I love this card as much as I do.

 The Companion Pass allows you to designate a friend or loved one to fly with you for free—well, almost free.
 While your companion will not have to pay any airline charges, they will be responsible for the mandatory taxes and fees, beginning at $5.60 for a one-way flight or $11.20 round-trip.